statelyai/xstate/docs/guides/typescript.md

 #### Don't use enums

-Enums are a common pattern in the XState Typescript commmunity.
-They're often used to declare state names. like this:
+Enums were a common pattern used with XState TypeScript.
+They were often used to declare state names. like this:

 ```ts
 enum States {